niklaswretblad/the-effects-of-noise-in-text-to-SQL/README.md

 ## Datasets

-As part of the study, we curate three different datasets which can all be found in the `/datasets` folder based on the found errors and annotations:
+As part of the study, we curate three different datasets which can all be found in the `/datasets` folder based on the identified errors and annotations:

 1. `financial.json` The original financial domain of BIRD-Bench, which consists of 106 question and SQL query pairs.
 2. `financial_corrected.json` A version of the financial domain where noise has been removed from both questions and SQL queries.